 Glycosphingolipids: This fat may be new to most of you.
 It is very helpful in preventing gastrointestinal infections, particularly in children and the elderly.
 For this reason, young children who drink skimmed milk have diarrhea at rates up to five times greater than children who drink whole milk.

 Trace Minerals: Manganese, zinc, chromium, and iodine are all helpful components of butter.
 In areas that didn’t receive foods from the sea, iodine in butter protected against goiter.
 Butter is very rich in selenium, a trace mineral with antioxidant properties, having more per gram than herring or wheat germ.

 CONQUERING HIGH CHOLESTEROL

 1. Eat less sugar and flour.
 Starch and sugars not only spark inflammation, they elevate triglycerides, a potentially dangerous form of cholesterol.
 Too many triglycerides in the blood impede the circulation of healthy cholesterol, causing the entire system to break down.
 When choosing grain products look for those made with whole and sprouted grains.
-Avoid cereals, cookies, cakes and other sweets, and minimize your intake of pastas and breads.
+Avoid cereals, cookies, cakes, and other sweets, and minimize your intake of pasta and bread.